-A final step is required to filter some of the associate Z' tracks such that only those that are considered to be AC eddies are included with blocking as defined by the blocking index for further analysis.
+A final step is required to filter some of the $Z'$ tracks such that only those that are considered to be AC eddies are included for further analysis.
 Three scenarios where the tracks and blocks overlap are considered to be contributing eddies (Fig. 2):